nats-io/nats.deno/README.md

 await Promise.all(a);
 ```

+Run it and publish a request to the subject `echo` to see what happens.

 ## Advanced Usage

 ### Headers

-New NATS servers offer the ability to add additional metadata to a message.
-The metadata is added in the form of headers.
-NATS headers are very close to
+NATS headers are similar to HTTP headers.
+Headers are enabled by specifying
+the `headers` `ConnectionOption`.
+Note that clients opt to receive
-HTTP headers.
-Note that headers are not guaranteed.
-If the client doesn't
-want to support headers it will not receive them.
+message headers.
+If a client doesn't opt-in, it will not receive them.

 ```typescript
 import { connect, createInbox, Empty, headers } from "../../src/mod.ts";